Exit Music (album)

-Exit Music is the debut solo studio album from Scottish singer-songwriter Steven Lindsay, which was released by Seminal Records in 2004.
+Exit Music is the debut solo studio album from Scottish singer-songwriter Steven Lindsay, released by Seminal Records on 8 November 2004.
 The label reissued the album in 2005 with two bonus tracks.

+Following the split of his band, the Big Dish, in 1991, Lindsay focused on a new career as an illustrator and art director.
+Although he continued to be involved in some music projects during this time, Exit Music was Lindsay's first album since the Big Dish's Satellites in 1991.
+With the breakup of his marriage, he was inspired to record an album "totally on my own terms".
+Exit Music received positive reviews from critics.

 Background

-Exit Music marked Lindsay's full-time return to the music industry.
-After the Big Dish split in 1991, Lindsay felt disillusioned with the music industry and would move into the design industry, where he worked as an illustrator and art director.
+The recording and release of Exit Music marked Lindsay's full-time return to the music industry.
+After the Big Dish split in 1991, Lindsay felt disillusioned with the music industry and moved into the design industry, where he worked as an illustrator and art director.
 He remained involved with music by sporadically recording soundtrack music for TV, collaborating with other artists as a songwriter or producer, and managing a band for a time.

 Speaking of his days in the Big Dish and his decision to record a solo album over a decade later, Lindsay told the Sunday Mail in 2004, "There was always pressure in the business to have hit singles.
 They didn't let you develop as a writer or artist, so I turned my back on it.
 But I woke up one morning and thought, 'I can make a great record again.'
 The songs on Exit Music have been recorded totally on my own terms."

 Lindsay attributed the writing and recording of Exit Music, and his decision to return to the music industry, to the breakup of his marriage.
 In a 2007 interview with Londonist, he described Exit Music as "more a breakup record" and "more instinctive" when compared to his 2007 follow-up album Kite.

 Rather than write new material using a guitar as he had previously done with the Big Dish, Lindsay chose to write the songs for Exit Music on the piano, an instrument he felt less confident with.
 He told Penny Black Music in 2007, "I thought that I would start writing songs on the piano for Exit Music and it all fell together from that.
 The sound was quite fluid and I liked that.
 I then added guitar and drum machine parts later."